ArturSkowronski/jdk-performance-benchmarks-iceberg/README.md

 When the container is running, access the application at `http://localhost:$HOST_PORT`.
 Press `Ctrl+C` to stop and remove the container.

 When running in `crac` mode the script uses a CRaC-enabled JDK image.
+By default it pulls `ghcr.io/crac/openjdk17:latest`.
 Set the `CRAC_IMAGE` environment variable to override the Docker image name if needed.

 ## VisualVM and JMX